-(Mark One)

-□ REGISTRATION STATEMENT PURSUANT TO SECTION 12(b) OR (g) OF THE SECURITIES EXCHANGE ACT OF 1934

-OR

-ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended February 28, 2013.

-OR

-□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 to

-For the transition period from

-OR

-□ SHELL COMPANY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-Date of event requiring this shell company report

-Commission file number: 001-34900

-(Exact name of Registrant as specified in its charter)

-N/A (Translation of Registrant's name into English)

-Cayman Islands

-(Jurisdiction of incorporation or organization)

-12/F, Danling SOHO

-No. 6 Danling Street, Haidian District

-Beijing 100080

-People's Republic of China

-(Address of principal executive offices)

-Joseph Kauffman, Chief Financial Officer Telephone: +86-10-5292-6658 Email: ir@xueersi.com 12/F, Danling SOHO No. 6 Danling Street, Haidian District Beijing 100080 People's Republic of China

-(Name, Telephone, E-mail and/or Facsimile number and Address of Company Contact Person)

-Securities registered or to be registered pursuant to Section 12(b) of the Act.

-Title of each class
+(Mark x One) REGISTRATION STATEMENT PURSUANT TO SECTION 12(b) OR (g) OF THE SECURITIES EXCHANGE ACT OF 1934 OR X ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended February 28, 2014.
+OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to .
+OR SHELL COMPANY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 Date o f event requiring this shell company report Comm ission file number: 001-34900 TAL Education Group (Exact name of Registrant as specified in its charter) N/A (Translation of Registrant's name into English) Cayman Islands (Jurisdiction of incorporation or organization) 12/F, Danling SOHO No. 6 Danling Street, Haidian District Beijing 100080 People's Republic of China (Address of principal executive offices) Joseph Kauffman, Chief Financial Officer Telephone: +86-10-5292-6658 Email: ir@xueersi.com 12/F, Danling SOHO No. 6 Danling Street, Haidian District Beijing 100080 People's Republic of China (Name, Telephone, E-mail and/or Facsimile number and Address of Company Contact Person) Securit ties registered or to be registered pursuant to Section 12(b) of the Act.
+Title of each class Name of each exchange on which registered American Depositary Shares, each representing The New York Stock Exchange

-American Depositary Shares, each representing two Class A common shares Class A common shares, par value US\$0.001 per share Name of each exchange on which registered
+American Depositary Shares, each representing two Class A common shares Class A common shares, par value US\$0.001 per share